 On occasions, readers of my early drafts have found incidents in my stories which they considered unlikely.
 For example, in the original draft of my current work in progress (The Bridled Tongue), I had a scene in which a mother beat a disobedient sixteen-year-old daughter.
 One reader said that she did not believe that a mother would ever behave like that, even in the 16th century.
 Yet it did happen, although my example comes from the 15th century – Elizabeth Paston was severely punished by her mother for refusing to agree to the marriage the mother was attempting to arrange.
 I eventually removed this scene which was part of a prologue, although the beating is still referred to.

 The Pastons were a rising gentry family from Norfolk.
 Born in 1429, Elizabeth was the only daughter of Agnes Berry (c.
 1405-1479) and Sir William Paston (c1378-1444).
-Once she turned fourteen her mother began her campaign of finding a match with a wealthy landowner.
+Once she turned fourteen her mother began acampaign of finding a match for Elizabeth with a wealthy landowner.
 Agnes was not successful as there were few prospects who had the desired wealth and social standing.
 When Elizabeth was 20, Agnes thought she had found a suitable match – Stephen Scrope, a widower in his fifties who was disfigured by a longstanding illness.
-Certainly not love’s young dream plus he was not in the best of health – this may have been seen by Agnes as another positive for if he died soon, it would leave Elizabeth a wealthy widow.
+Certainly not love’s young dream, plus he was not in the best of health – this may have been seen by Agnes as another positive for if he died soon, it would leave Elizabeth a wealthy widow.
 Elizabeth was not impressed and refused to go along with her mother’s plans.
 The proverb ‘He that spareth his rod hateth his son’ was unexceptionable in the 15th century and Agnes punished her daughter for her disobedience.
 Elizabeth was practically kept under lock and key, unable to see anyone outside the household and forbidden even to speak with the servants.

 She encouraged John to seek another match if possible, saying that Scrope would do only if there was no one else.